yeyuxmf/face_key_points/README.md

 Face landmarks, key points, CNN, Transformer, Pytorch, 300W\ WFLW dataset

 # Model introduction
 "The paper is currently being prepared."
+Ongoing updates
 This is a regression-based model, which has the characteristics of high accuracy, no missing points and low memory consumption compared with the best heat map model in terms of accuracy.